yiisoft/yii2/docs/guide/input-validation.md

 Adding error in case of multiple attributes can vary depending on desired form design:

-- Select the most important relevant field in your opinion and add error to it:
+- Select the most relevant field in your opinion and add error to it's attribute:

 ```php
 $this->addError('childrenCount', 'Your salary is not enough for children.');